5 May 2003, Rome

 Trade seems not to play a role, so trade restrictions

+are irrelevant.
 Could the virus be

 transported through food products carried by